EAST WINCH TO NARBOROUGH & PENTNEY

 Robert Walden, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons

-East Winch Signal Box at Thuxton on the Mid Norfolk Railway
+East Winch Signal Box at Thuxton

 Parts of the East Winch box were used to build the signal box at Mid Norfolk Railway at Thuxton.
 It was designed after the signal box at Shippea Hill on the Breckland line.
-More information is available below.

-The Goods Yard at East Winch was Constructed on the upside of the Platform after the station had originally opened, and in 2016 a grain shed was destroyed by fire.
+The Goods Yard at East Winch was constructed on the upside of the Platform after the station had originally opened, and in 2016, a grain shed was destroyed by fire.

 The train departed from East Winch and proceeded towards its next stop, the now defunct Bilney station that ceased operations during the Victorian era.
 During the journey, the train crossed over a level crossing, which the cottage still exists to this day.
 It then passed under a farm crossing bridge and over an isolated crossing that later became the A47 bypass, before arriving at the short-lived Bilney station.